cg-gdsc/GDSC-6/README.md

 - With all these variables in place, we are ready to create a new Sagemaker domain, called gdsc-domain, and a new user profile, called team-profile.
 (You can change these values if you want):

+# TODO: when creating a domain can we disable Canvas, Forecast, and Projects? (we can in the console!)
 ```bash
 aws sagemaker create-domain --auth-mode IAM --domain-name gdsc-domain --subnet-ids $SUBNETID0 $SUBNETID1 --vpc-id $VPCID --default-user-settings="{\"ExecutionRole\":$SMROLEARN }"
 DOMAINID=$(aws sagemaker list-domains --query 'Domains[0].DomainId' --output text)